Bartstrik/c-codebase/README.md

-C codebase for personal use
+C codebase for personal use, includes:
+-CLI text editor project